-These days, it remains popular in Cambodia, Thailand, and also in Laos and Myanmar (Burma).
+It is still popular today in Cambodia, Thailand, Laos, and Myanmar (Burma).

 Buddhist Tattoo And Meaning

-Buddhism is one of the largest religions in the world which attracts millions of followers and has a great influence over millions of people.
+One of the most popular faiths in the world, Buddhism draws millions of adherents and has a significant impact on millions of people.

 Buddhist Tattoo Art